uml-robotics/object_separator/README.md

 **NOTE**: When the PCL Visualizer first starts, the screen will be filled with these green and red blobs of color.
 However, once you move rotate the visualizer scene even a little, it will display the correct pointcloud.

+**Bugs & TODO**
+- if I remove an object while the node is running, in continues drawing that objects "color" on the location, so some variable is obviously not being reset at each iteration.
+- The viewer is displaying the image upside down (i.e. roteted 180 degrees--gotta fix this).
+- modify parameters--I think a at least some of them are application specific (i.e. they will work for a performing the segmentation assuming a relative distance, object size, etc.).
+- Not pubishing any significant ROS data.
+- During runtime, a PCL warning message is printed.
+- In the PCL example, normalization appears to be optional (unless I read it wrong) so I omitted this.
+However, this should probably be incorporated back into the code.